joshdorrington/GJR_hist_climate_data/README.md

 * tuttecose_wcmip5.pkl - A python pickle file containing dictionaries of climate model predictors and regime metrics, used to fit the ridge regression model, and produce the scatter plots.

-## For clarification or technical help, or if you spot an error in the data/code, please contact joshua.dorrington@physics.ox.ac.uk
+## For clarification or technical help, or if you spot an error in the data/code, please contact joshua.dorrington@kit.edu